Enterprise workflow automation startup DeepSee.ai raises $22.6M

 “What’s really hard and likely existing in every enterprise is the tension between the folks building and tuning models and the folks expected to run the day-to-day operations.
 We were surprised at the challenges — challenges even the data scientists had inside the enterprise — at getting enough data to train models to become useful,” Shillingford continued.
 “In only the way a startup could, we managed to find innovation in that constraint and developed a tool for training across small sparse data sets with the same efficacy as if the model was trained on millions of documents.
 To that end, we think we’ve stumbled on a solution to one of the biggest problems gating really AI-productivity: How to apply NLP to processes where ‘big data’ isn’t available.”

-Eighteen-employee WorkFusion has a number of competitors in a global intelligent process automation market that’s estimated to be worth $15.8 billion by 2025, according to KBV Research.
+Eighteen-employee DeepSee has a number of competitors in a global intelligent process automation market that’s estimated to be worth $15.8 billion by 2025, according to KBV Research.
 Automation Anywhere and UiPath last secured hundreds of millions of dollars in investments at multibillion-dollar valuations.
 Within a span of months, Blue Prism raised over $120 million, Kryon $40 million, and FortressIQ $30 million.
 Tech giants have also made forays into the field, including Microsoft, which acquired RPA startup Softomotive, and IBM, which purchased WDG Automation.
 That’s not counting newer startups like WorkFusion, Indico, Tray.io, Tonkean, AirSlate, Workato, Camunda, and Automation Hero.

 But Shillingford says that DeepSee has been working closely with one of the largest banks in the world to develop and bring its tech into production.
 “Fortunately, but totally by coincidence, they were hurt significantly when the pandemic forced them to shut down several offices.
 This accelerated the rollout of the DeepSee platform, and thanks to our team, we were able to support the massive increase in volume while they adjusted to decrease in productivity,” Shillingford said.
 “The rollout was so successful, they were able to take market share from others during what was one of the most chaotic markets seen in recent memory.”